 Organizing dashboards helps each user make efficient and productive use of dashboards.
-Users organize dashboards on their personal dashboard.
+Users building or subscribing to dashboards can organize them on their personal dashboard.
 Dashboard developers set organization options for shared dashboard files.

-Users can organize dashboards in groups and add additional information to the dashboard for user assistance or corporate identity.
-For example, text gadgets can include instructions and logos or corporate web links can be added to the top or bottom of dashboards.
+Dashboard developers organize dashboards and gadgets into groups and add additional information to the dashboard for user assistance or corporate identity.
+For example, text gadgets and tab headers can include instructions or corporate web links can be added to the top or bottom of dashboards.